Kordofan giraffe

 The Kordofan giraffe (Giraffa antiquorum or Giraffa camelopardalis antiquorum) is a species or subspecies of giraffe found in northern Cameroon, southern Chad, the Central African Republic, and possibly western Sudan.
 They usually live in tree savannas, bush savannas and thorn savannas.
-Compared to most other subspecies, the Kordofan giraffe is relatively small at 3.8 to 4.7 meters, with more irregular spots on the inner legs.
+Compared to most other subspecies, the Kordofan giraffe is relatively small at 3.8 to 4.7 m, with more irregular spots on the inner legs.
 There are around 2,300 individuals living in the wild.
 In the wild, female Kordofan giraffes live in loose groups, whilst males live solitary.
 They have an average lifespan of around 35 years.

 The Christian Science Monitor lists only 38 individuals being alive in the embattled Garamba National Park in The Democratic Republic of Congo due to poaching; their skin is used for luxury goods and they are said to produce enough meat to feed poachers for weeks.
 Recent genetic studies also shows distinct genetic populations of giraffes that makes conservation of these subspecies even more important.

 The population in the Bénoué Complex, Cameroon (a landscape that consists of three national parks: Bénoué National Park, Faro National Park, Bouba Njida National Park; interconnected by 29 hunting zones), numbers fewer than 300 individuals as of 2023.
 Illegal hunting represents the greatest threat to the subspecies, particularly in Bénoué National Park, where it may become locally extinct without further conservation interventions.

 The Kordofan giraffe eats a variety of sticks, leaves and bark, usually of Acacia trees.
 Additionally they eat grasses, buds, as well as seeds.
 Like other giraffes, they classify as herbivores.